dantleech/blog/content/posts/2023-08-21-bosmeleac.md

 googling I think it's a swollen gland, probably from over exertion, possibly because of an infection, but I feel otherwise fine and expect it to go away.

-The knee didn't cause any further trouble today, in fact if anything the right knee was threatening to play up, which  is good I guess.
+The left knee didn't cause any further trouble today, in fact if anything the right knee was threatening to play up, which  is good I guess.
 There was one very steep incline today, which I chose to walk up to be on the cautious side.